If God exists, I hope he has a good excuse.

 PS: This website is still a work-in-progress.
 I will still be adding and changing material.
 I decided to open this page to the public even though it’s far from complete.
 It makes it all more personal.

-Here’s a link to my blog.
+If you want to keep up, here’s also a link to my blog.